entomologist1/entomologist1/README.md

 hi ^_^ this is mainly for hosting toyhou.se bios i make. as such all html only works on toyhou.se/with bootstrap :p

-my toyhouse has guest block _on_ and will only be turned off during artfight season. if there's issues accessing the toyhou.se listing please contact me here

    to do when im done with finals
    - make a java applet for better putting together the pjskareaconvo code :heavy_check_mark:
    - birthday calendar html code